-North Dakota's human trafficking laws criminalize child sex trafficking without requiring proof of force, fraud, or coercion by making it a crime to maintain or make available a minor for commercial sexual activity.
-North Dakota's CSEC laws include facilitating prostitution and use of a minor in a sexual performance.
-The prostitution statute does not refer to the human trafficking statute to identify minor victims of sex trafficking, but a related provision refers to the trafficking law to provide an affirmative defense to trafficking victims and eliminate criminal liability for minors for prostitution offenses.
-The state RICO law includes human trafficking, CSEC, and child pornography as predicate crimes.
+North Dakota's human trafficking laws criminalize child sex trafficking without requiring proof of force, fraud, or coercion by making it a crime to "maintain or make available a minor for the purpose of engaging in commercial sexual activity."
+North Dakota's commercial sexual exploitation of children (CSEC) laws include: "facilitating prostitution" and "use of a minor in a sexual performance."
+The prostitution statute does not refer to the human trafficking statute, but a related provision refers to the trafficking law to provide an affirmative defense to trafficking victims and eliminate criminal liability for minors for prostitution offenses.
+The state RICO law includes human trafficking and CSEC offenses as predicate crimes.

-Criminal Provisions Addressing Demand
+Criminal Provisions for Demand

-The trafficking an individual and sexual servitude laws do not apply to buyers; however, buyers can be charged with patronizing offenses included in the human trafficking chapter-patronizing a minor for commercial sexual activity and patronizing a victim of sexual servitude.
-No CSEC laws include the crime of buying sex with a minor, and the solicitation of prostitution statute does not distinguish between purchasing commercial sex acts with an adult versus a minor.
-Buyers who use the Internet or electronic communications to lure or entice minors for sex acts may be charged under the statute on luring minors by computer or other electronic means.
-A court could order a buyer to pay victim restitution if convicted of certain sex offenses and if pecuniary damages are shown.
-While the sexual servitude law expressly prohibits a defense based on age mistake and mandates victim restitution, the buyer-applicable patronizing offenses do not prohibit an age mistake defense and do not require convicted buyers to pay victim restitution.
-Convictions for patronizing a minor for commercial sexual activity, patronizing a victim of sexual servitude, luring a minor by computer, and certain other sex offenses require registration as a sex offender.
+The child sex trafficking and "sexual servitude" laws do not apply to buyers; however, buyers can be charged with other offenses within the trafficking chapter-"patronizing a minor for commercial sexual activity" and "patronizing a victim of sexual servitude."
+Buyers cannot be charged with CSEC offenses, and the "solicitation of prostitution" statute does not distinguish between purchasing sex acts with an adult versus a minor.
+Convictions under the trafficking chapter are punishable as Class A felonies, carrying a maximum sentence of 20 years imprisonment and a fine up to \$20,000.
+Buyers who use the Internet in an attempt to commit sex acts against a minor may be charged with "luring minors by computer or other electronic means."
+While the "sexual servitude" law expressly prohibits a mistake of age defense, mandates victim restitution, and authorizes asset forfeiture, the buyer-applicable patronizing offenses do not.
+Buyers convicted of possessing images of child sexual exploitation (ICSE) face a maximum of 5 years imprisonment and a fine up to \$10,000.
+Convictions for "patronizing a minor for commercial sexual activity," "patronizing a victim of sexual servitude," "luring a minor by computer," and certain sex offenses require registration as a sex offender.